 We document strong weekly lead-lag return predictability across stocks from different industries with no customer-supplier linkages (economically unrelated stocks).
 Between 1980 and 2010, the industry-neutral long-short hedge portfolio earns an average of over 19 basis points per week.
-This return predictability arises exclusively from pairs of stocks in which there are common institutional owners.
-This predictability is a new phenomenon which does not originate from the slow information diffusion underlying previously documented lead-lag effects, weekly reversals, momentum, nonsynchronous trading, or other known factors.
+This predictability is related to common institutional ownership and is distinct from previously documented lead-lag effects.
+Common institutional ownership is a complementary rather than a substitute explanation for return predictability.
+Information linkages are enough to induce return predictability among stocks in the same industry, but economically unrelated stocks exhibit return predictability only when they have common institutional owners.
 Our findings suggest that institutional portfolio reallocations can induce return predictability among otherwise unrelated stocks.

-^{} All three authors are from Cornell University.
-Gao is at the Samuel Curtis Johnson Graduate School of Management (phone: 607-255-8729; fax: 607-254-4590; email: pg297@cornell.edu); Moulton is at the School of Hotel Administration (phone: 607-255-9882; fax: 607-255-6742; email: pmoulton@cornell.edu); and Ng is at the Dyson School of Applied Economics and Management (phone: 607-255-0145; fax: 607-254-9984; email: dtn4@cornell.edu).
-We thank Warren Bailey, Paul Gao, Byoung-Hyoun Hwang, Kewei Hou, Danling Jiang, Andrew Karolyi, Eric Kelley, Charles Lee, David Musto, Lilian Ng, Gideon Saar, Zheng Sun, Huacheng Zhang, and seminar participants at the City University of Hong Kong, Cornell Finance Brown Bag Workshop, Syracuse University, University of Wisconsin at Milwaukee, the Conference on Financial Economics and Accounting, the Mid-Atlantic Research Conference in Finance, and the Midwest Finance Association Annual Meeting for helpful comments.
+^{} Gao is at T. Rowe Price (phone: 410-345-2517; email: george.gao@troweprice.com); Moulton is at the School of Hotel Administration, Cornell College of Business, Cornell University (phone: 607-255-9882; email: pmoulton@cornell.edu); and Ng is at the Dyson School of Applied Economics and Management, Cornell College of Business, Cornell University (phone: 607-255-0145; email: dtn4@cornell.edu).
+We thank an anonymous referee, Jeff Bacidore, Warren Bailey, Charlie Calomiris and Murillo Campello (the editors), Paul Gao, Byoung-Hyoun Hwang, Kewei Hou, Danling Jiang, Andrew Karolyi, Eric Kelley, Charles Lee, David Musto, Lilian Ng, Gideon Saar, Zheng Sun, Huacheng Zhang, and seminar participants at the City University of Hong Kong, Cornell Finance Brown Bag Workshop, Syracuse University, University of Wisconsin at Milwaukee, the Conference on Financial Economics and Accounting, the Mid-Atlantic Research Conference in Finance, and the Midwest Finance Association Annual Meeting for helpful comments.
+All opinions and inferences are attributable to the authors and do not represent the views of the T. Rowe Price Associates, Inc.